DannyCool46/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-file 4 list hidden items with their details
+file 5 list IDs of users and groups of a file